Latest Posts

 Sometimes these thoughts make me sad, so I cut my showering short.
 But more often I just try to appreciate this amazing experience, this incredible experience, this rare, unique, gift of an experience.

 Forgive me for waxing poetical about the joys of showering.
-But I encourage all to find something in your life that you are taking for granted, and to instead give it the attention that it deserves.
+But I encourage all to find something in your life that you are taking for granted and to instead give it the attention that it deserves.

 Afterword:

-When I was a child, Thanksgiving meant a day off from school, and a big, delicious meal prepared by my mother.
+When I was a child, Thanksgiving meant a day off from school and a big, delicious meal prepared by my mother.
 Later on, living on my own, invited to friends’ houses for Thanksgiving, I was introduced to the ritual of each person at the table saying what they were thankful for.
-We had never done that in my family, and I thought it was silly, but being a good guest, I went along with it, coming up with some statement of thankfulness.
+We had never done that in my family so I thought it was silly, but being a good guest, I went along with it, coming up with some statement of thankfulness.
 Now that I am older, with the perspective provided by time, and experience, and loss, and pain, I try to be thankful every day for all the great gifts that I have received.
 I am so very grateful for friends, and health, and food, and freedom, and among the many, many fortunes that I have, I am grateful for my shower.

 I wonder if caterpillars know that they will become butterflies.
 When a caterpillar on a leaf sees a butterfly flying around, does it think, “that will be me some day”?
 Or perhaps, “I hope I become a butterfly like that one.”
 Or does it just see butterflies as another of the many things in its universe?
 Can a caterpillar, in its limited capacity, even conceive of a relationship between itself and a butterfly?